HideCM/Easy-Spin-2-Win/Readme.md

 ### Events

-`Spin2WinWheel.onResult()` - Returns Object.
+`Easy Spin 2 WinWheel.onResult()` - Returns Object.
 This can be set on the instance or passed in the init object.
 Returns the following:

-- `target` - Spin2WinWheel - instance of the wheel
+- `target` - Easy Spin 2 WinWheel - instance of the wheel
 - `spinCount `- Integer - the current spin count for that result
 - `msg `- String - the result text (this is `resultText` in the JSON)
 - `type` - String - will return _'result'_